Formula-Student-AI/eufs_sim-docker/README.md

 - OS: Ubuntu 20.04 (Focal)
 - ROS: ROS 2 Galactic

-## Instructions
+## Setup

-> **Warning:** eufs_sim-docker currently doesn't run on MacBooks with an M-chip (most newer MacBook models) or any computer with an ARM-based CPU.
-We are looking to fix this ASAP.
-For now checkout our ros-docker repo to run and learn ROS.
+> **Warning:** eufs_sim-docker currently doesn't run on Apple Silicon (most newer MacBook models) or any computer with an ARM-based CPU.
+See our [setup guide](https://bristol-fsai.notion.site/Guides-11c29866e62680b3a193ee29496b3f37) to see how to set EUFS sim up in a VM.

-0. Download VScode and Docker Desktop.
-You may need to install the Dev Container VScode extension.
-For Windows users: Install WSL (Windows Subsystem for Linux) using `wsl --install` in PowerShell.
-When you open VSCode you need to click on the blue arrows in the bottom left of the window and then click 'connect to WSL' to open VSCode in Linux ([read more about WSL online](https://www.sitepoint.com/wsl2/) if you're having any trouble with this).
-WSL integration may have to be enabled in Docker Desktop.
-In Docker Desktop, go to: Settings -> Resources -> WSL Integration.
+0. Follow the [setup guide](https://bristol-fsai.notion.site/Guides-11c29866e62680b3a193ee29496b3f37) if you need to set up Docker.

 1. Navigate to your home folder and clone this repo
    ```